Promise Harbor Family Center

 Parent Support Group:

 As anyone can imagine, having a child with special needs, especially in a country and culture like Haiti, is extremely difficult.
 Oftentimes these children are a constant subject of concern for their parents.
 They worry if they will ever be able to sit up, to walk, to talk, to go to school, to live past the age of 3, or to grow up to lead a successful life in their country of birth.
 Most parents do not have anyone to sit them down and tell them that it will all be okay, and that God has chosen them and their child to be a greater part of His story in the lives of their community.
-We hold weekly support group for the parents and family members of the children who attend our daycare.
+We hold a weekly support groups for the parents and family members of the children who attend our daycare.
 We allow them a safe space to share their struggles and triumphs with other parents and individuals who “get it.”
 Sometimes it is not enough for us to encourage them to keep pressing on, but when they hear the same message from their fellow neighbors and community members, it awakens a strength inside of them that could otherwise dwindled away.